gymrek-lab/TRTools/README.rst

 * Create a clean environment with the dependencies in requirements.txt installed.
 * Additionally, install `pytest` and `pytest-cov <https://anaconda.org/conda-forge/pytest-cov>`_ in your environment.
 * Fork the trtools repository.
 * The `develop` branch contains the latest pre-release codebase.
-Create a branch off of `develop` titled with the name of your feature
+Create a branch off of `develop` titled with the name of your feature.
 * Make your changes.
 * Ensure all functions, modules, classes etc. conform to `numpy docstring standards <https://numpydoc.readthedocs.io/en/latest/format.html>`_.
 * Add tests to test any new functionality.
 Add them to the :code:`tests/` folder in the directory of the code you modified.
 * :code:`cd` to the root of the project and run :code:`python -m pytest --cov=. --cov-report term-missing` to make sure that (1) all tests pass and (2) any code you have added is covered by tests.
 (Code coverage may **not** go down).
 * If applicable, update the REAMDEs in the directories of the files you changed with new usage information.
-* Submit a pull request **to `develop` branch** of the central repository with a description of what changes you have made.
+* Submit a pull request **to the `develop` branch** of the central repository with a description of what changes you have made.
 * A member of the TRTools team will reply and continue the contribution process from there, possibly asking for additional information/effort on your part.

 Publishing